tonethar/IGME-235-Shared/sg/sg-3.md

     12J.
 An `&lt;address> element is intended specifically for ______________

 13. Now the chapter returns to "inline" elements from page 88-97.
-You really need to read these over as there are a lot of usefull elements here, but we're only going to ask you about 5 of them below:
+You really need to read these over as there are a lot of useful elements you can usehere, but we're only going to ask you about 5 of them below:

     13A.
 Which element is use for *line breaks*?